 Happy New Year, and happy eating!

 Interval Farmacy x The Chairman “Friends of Fire”

 Danny Yip’s The Chairman may have made it to the top of Asia’s Best, but it doesn’t mean they have it all.
 Say, Interval Farmacy’s fancy charcoal grill and Stefano Ferrera’s custom-built, wood-fired pizza oven, for one.
 Or two.
 This, thus, has inspired a two-day collaboration between both MMMs Award-winning restaurants sharing flavours of their own, featuring The Chairman’s head chef Kwok Keung-Tung and Interval Farmacy’s head chef Samuel Ng.
 Themed under “Fire”, the eight-course menu is a six-month work-in-progress of different ingredients (some signatures!) prepared in various methods, all related to fire.

 The Chairman’s signature smoking techniques are employed for cold-smoked caviar with camphor wood that’s spooned over drunken clams, while roasted bone marrow is served with the restaurant’s homemade XO sauce with fresh bread from Interval’s pizza oven.
-There’s a whole beef brisket that’s been marinated Cantonese style, cooked sous vide, then charred with a fragrant sha cha sauce and finally, The Chairman’s infamous char siu is remade over Interval Farmacy’s grill, finished with flat egg noodles and spring onions.
+There’s a whole beef brisket that’s been marinated Cantonese style, cooked sous vide, then charred with a fragrant sha cha sauce and finally, The Chairman’s char siu is remade over Interval Farmacy’s grill, finished with flat egg noodles and spring onions.